PNS-PS7and8/pns-innov1920-pns-innov1920-n/README.md

 This project is being made for a school project "projet innovation" at the Polytech Nice-Sophia Engineer School.

 ## Thanks
 Thanks to Philippe Collet, Remi Pourtier, Anne-Mary Dery Pinna for organising this project.
+And finally, thanks to Philippe Renevier our sponsor who helped us throughout the duration of the project.